 4. Coverage for both simple and extended patent families

 Ideally, the patent family tree generator should have an intuitive user interface.
+Utilizing tools that interface seamlessly with the USPTO Patent Center can greatly enhance the management of patent information.
 The software should allow users to select a patent of interest and automatically pull information from related patent applications from the various patent office databases.

 By pulling information directly from patent office databases, the software should gather all family members, including: